 The egg group ended up eating fewer calories at lunch, the rest of the day and for the next 36 hours.

-Put simply, the eggs were so fulfilling that the women automatically ate fewer calories at subsequent meals.
+Put simply, the eggs were so filling that the women naturally ate fewer calories at subsequent meals.

-In another study, 152 overweight men and women were split into groups.
-One group ate eggs, the other ate bagels... both groups were on a weight loss diet (2).
+Another study split 152 overweight people into two groups.
+One group ate eggs, the other ate bagels.
+Both groups were on a weight loss diet (

-After 8 weeks, the egg group had lost significantly more weight than the bagel group:
+After eight weeks, the egg group had lost significantly more weight than the bagel group:

-The difference in weight loss wasn’t huge, but it clearly shows that simple things like changing one meal can have a small effect.
+The difference in weight loss wasn’t huge, but the results clearly show that simple things like changing one meal can have an effect.

 If you think you don’t have time to cook a healthy breakfast, think again.
 Preparing a breakfast with some eggs and veggies doesn’t have to take any longer than 5–10 minutes.

-Just set your alarm clock a few minutes earlier... problem solved.
+Just set your alarm clock a few minutes earlier and problem solved.

-Bottom Line: Studies show that eating eggs for breakfast can help you automatically eat fewer calories, compared to a breakfast of bagels.
+Studies show that eating eggs for breakfast can help you automatically eat fewer calories in subsequent meals, compared to a breakfast of bagels.

-The human brain is the most complex object in the universe, gram for gram.
+The human brain is the most complex object in the universe.

-It tends to work in mysterious ways... and the control of eating behavior is incredibly complicated.
+It tends to work in mysterious ways, and its control of eating behavior is incredibly complicated.

-It is the brain that ultimately determines whether we should or should not eat.
+It’s the brain that ultimately determines whether you should or should not eat.

-Interestingly, there is one neat thing you can do to “trick” your brain into thinking that it has eaten more food.
+But there is one neat thing you can do to “trick” your brain into thinking that it has eaten more food — use smaller plates.